panyuenlau/coffeeAgntcy/coffeeAGNTCY/coffee_agents/corto/README.md

 ## Overview

-The Corto demo showcases a streamlined interaction between a single-agent LangGraph workflow and an Agent-to-Agent (A2A) architecture.
-It models a simplified agent system focused on generating coffee flavor profiles based on user input.
+The Corto demo demonstrates the integration of an A2A client within a LangGraph workflow with an A2A server agent.
+It models a simplified agent system that acts as a coffee sommelier.

-The Exchange Agent acts as a client interface, receiving prompts from the user interface.
+The Exchange Agent acts as a client interface, receiving prompts from the user interface about coffee flavor profiles and forwarding them to the farm agent.

 The Farm Agent serves as a backend flavor profile generator, processing incoming requests and returning descriptive output.

-The user interface connects to the exchange’s API to submit prompts, which are routed via an A2A client to the farm’s A2A server.
+The user interface forwards all prompts to the exchange’s API, which are then given to a LangGraph which contains an A2A client node.
+This A2A client node connects to the farm’s A2A server.
 The underlying A2A transport layer is fully configurable.
-By default, the system uses SLIM, enabling flexible message delivery through broadcast or unicast modes depending on the request context.
+By default, the system uses AGNTCY's SLIM.

 ## Running Corto Locally